Olympus E-620 vs Panasonic GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-620 and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-620 does not offer wifi capability.
+In contrast, the E-620 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-620 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-620 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-620 was succeeded by the Olympus E-600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-620 and GX80 can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is the Olympus E-620 better than the Panasonic GX80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.